tonton-golio/computational_physics/assets/applied_statistics/text/week1.md

 *Don't worry too much about the theory, this is an **applied** course*.
 *We'll try to build a generally applicable `code repo`*.

+* The magic happens outside your comfort zone.

 # Mean
 Mean is a metric telling us about bulk magnitude-tendency of data.